 These next two nights – December 12 and 13, 2017 – are expected to be the best nights for watching the annual Geminid meteor.
-The peak night will probably be the night of December 13 – but tonight should be fine, too.
-Just know that the best viewing hours are typically in the wee hours after midnight (around 2 a.m.), no matter where you are on Earth.
-In the Northern Hemisphere, this meteor shower often rates as one of the best – if not the best – shower of the year.
-You can often see as many as 50 or more meteors per hour.
-This year, in 2017, the waning crescent moon in the wee morning hours should not be a hindrance.
-Once again, the optimal viewing should be the night of December 13-14.
+The peak night will probably be the night of December 13 (morning of December 14), but the night of December 12 (morning of December 13) might be good, too.
+Just know that – although this is one of the only showers you can successfully watch in the (late) evening – the best viewing hours are typically around 2 a.m., no matter where you are on Earth.
+In 2017, the waning crescent moon rising before dawn won’t be a hindrance.
+In fact, on the mornings of the shower, this little moon will be passing the planets in the predawn sky!
+Plus the parent object of the Geminid meteors – a mysterious rock-comet known as 3200 Phaethon – is nearby on the nights of the 2017 shower.
 Follow the links below to learn more:

-If you’re not one to stay up late, watch during the evening hours.
-Although the meteors are few and far between at early-to-mid evening, you might – if you’re really lucky – catch an earthgrazer – a slow-moving and long-lasting meteor that shoots horizontally across the sky.
+If you’re not one to stay up late, you can watch for meteors during the evening hours.
+Although the meteors will be few and far between at early-to-mid evening, you might, if you’re lucky, catch an earthgrazer – a slow-moving and long-lasting meteor that travels horizontally across the sky.

 Why are they called the Geminids?
-The Geminid meteors are named for the constellation Gemini the Twins, because the radiant point of this shower lies in front Gemini, closely aligning with the bright star Castor.
-If you trace all the Geminid meteors backward, they all appear to originated from this constellation.
+The Geminid meteors are named for the constellation Gemini the Twins, because the radiant point of this shower lies in front of Gemini.
+If you trace all the Geminid meteors backwards, they all appear to have originated from this constellation.

 But you don’t need to know the constellation Gemini to see the meteor shower.
 The Geminid meteors will streak across all parts of the heavens from late night until dawn.

 What else should I look for?
-Look for the waning crescent moon near the planets Mars and Jupiter in the wee hours before dawn.
-Look for these worlds (and also the star Spica) to light up the eastern predawn sky on the peak nights of the Geminid meteor shower.
+Look for the waning crescent moon near the planets Mars and Jupiter (and also the star Spica) in the eastern predawn sky on the peak nights of the Geminid meteor shower.
+See the chart below.